Code of Professional Conduct

 AVA Procedures for handling breaches of the AVA Members Code of Professional Conduct:

-The Australian Veterinary Association is a member organization and considers that the AVA Members Code of Professional Conduct acts to encourage professionalism amongst its members, rather than having a punitive function.
+The Australian Veterinary Association is a member organisation and considers that the AVA Members Code of Professional Conduct acts to encourage professionalism amongst its members, rather than having a punitive function.

 If a member becomes aware or concerned regarding alleged breaches of the AVA Members Code of Professional Conduct by another member, the appropriate steps include: